 Lee A. Norman, M.D

-Acting Secretary, Kansas Department of Health &Environment (Ms. Rachel Sisson, KDHE Designee)
+Secretary, Kansas Department of Health & Environment (Ms. Rachel Sisson, KDHE Designee)

 Ms. Laura Howard